 1. HEMP – High-Altitude Electromagnetic Pulse created by a nuclear device detonated several hundred kilometers above the Earth’s surface

-2. CME – Coronal Mass Ejection from a solar flare creating rapidly changing electric and magnetic fields in Earth’s magnetic field.
+2. CME – Coronal Mass Ejection from a solar flare creates rapidly changing electric and magnetic fields in Earth’s magnetic field.

-In that same year the Soviet Union detonated a much smaller device (only 300 kilotons) in space over Kazakhstan.
-The resulting EMP was reported to be many times greater than that of the US tests over the Pacific Ocean due to the land mass below and the stronger magnetic fields in that specific area.
+That same year, the Soviet Union detonated a much smaller device (only 300 kilotons) in space over Kazakhstan.
+The resulting EMP was reported to be many times greater than the US tests over the Pacific Ocean due to the landmass below and the stronger magnetic fields in that area.

 Coronal Mass Ejection

-The first thing you need to know about a Coronal Mass Ejection (CME) is that not all Solar Flares result in a CME, and not all CME’s are the result of a Solar Flare.
-The most likely cause of a CME is a solar flare however, and on average, the larger the flare the larger the potential CME.
-CME’s occur quite often and even when they strike the Earth they cause little to no damage.
+The first thing you need to know about a Coronal Mass Ejection (CME) is that not all Solar Flares result in a CME, and not all CMEs result from a Solar Flare.
+The most likely cause of a CME is a solar flare, however, and on average, the larger the flare the larger the potential CME.
+CMEs occur quite often, and even when they strike the Earth, they cause little to no damage.

-That being said, a CME of large enough scale striking the Earth’s atmosphere could create the disruptions in the electric and magnetic fields of Earth similar to those created by a HEMP and potentially cause the Earth’s magnetic field to shift its alignment unpredictably.
+That being said, a CME of large enough scale striking the Earth’s atmosphere could create disruptions in Earth’s electric and magnetic fields similar to those created by a HEMP and potentially cause the Earth’s magnetic field to shift its alignment unpredictably.

 In 1859 an enormous CME caused what we now refer to as a Solar Superstorm.
 This event caused the northern lights to be seen as far south as Cuba and made compasses and telegraphs fail across the globe.